 If you have a friend who absolutely loves to live it up on travel—resorts, lodge rentals, and everything that comes with them—you don’t have to sell an arm and a leg to get her something meaningful.

-One of the coolest gifts you can give to a traveler is a passport cover.
+One of the coolest gifts for travelers of all styles is a passport cover.
 It’s inexpensive, it protects your passport from getting too…frayed…and it looks amazing.

 2: For the Budget Traveler